 LL.M. in Elder Law - Admission

-Applicants for admission to the LL.M. program in Elder Law must have a strong interest in elder law or experience working in elder law or related fields is helpful but not required.
-Applicants must also be proficient in the English language and hold a law degree from a law school accredited by the American Bar Association, or must hold a first law degree from a foreign law school approved by the appropriate authority in that country.
+Applicants for admission to the LL.M. program in Elder Law must have a strong interest in elder law and experience working in elder law or related fields is helpful but not required.
+Applicants must also be proficient in the English language and hold a law degree from a law school accredited by the American Bar Association or must hold a first law degree from a foreign law school approved by the appropriate authority in that country.
 Applicants who received their first law degree from a U.S. law school that is not, or at the time of the applicant's graduation was not, accredited by the American Bar Association may be considered for admission if the applicant (1) is licensed to practice law in at least one state within the U.S., (2) can provide a certificate of good standing from that state's bar, and (3) has a strong interest in or experience in Elder Law or related areas of practice.

 Foreign applicants must submit the legal credentials that apply in their respective countries of origin.
 All applicants must demonstrate strong academic achievement and must be proficient in the English language.
 Applicants whose native language is not English must achieve a TOEFL examination score of at least 550 (paper-based) or 213 (computer-based).